Updates will resume once the snow flies!

-Town of Edson residents are asked to watch for snow removal signs in their neighborhood.
-Once the signs are in place all vehicles need to be removed from the street or risk getting towed.
-If your vehicle has been towed please contact Bylaw at 780-723-3178 to find out where your vehicle has been moved to.
+Town of Edson residents are asked to watch for snow removal signs in their neighbourhood.
+Once the signs are in place all vehicles need to be removed from the street or risk snow removal not being done.
+Snow removal information is also available on this page or on our mobile app (turn on notifications).

 Sanding: During regular business hours the town crews monitor the streets for sanding.
 After hours we have personnel that take calls and can send crews out if necessary.
-The main arteries and intersections are sanded first then into residential areas.
+There is now a designated route for ice control to maintain problem areas first.

 Hydrant Snow Removal: Banking snow around, or over a fire hydrant creates problems for emergency fire crews.
 Blocking access, or reducing the visibility of hydrants increases the response time and could result in unnecessary property damage.
 Fire fighters have to be able to locate the hydrant, remove the caps and attach the fire hose as quickly as possible.
 These caps are removed using a hydrant wrench; a process that cannot be done quickly when there is a build-up of snow around the hydrant.
 Your cooperation in maintaining hydrant access is greatly appreciated.